Portrait Christian Gerhaher

 General Management

-During his studies under Paul Kuen and Raimund Grumbach, German baritone Christian Gerhaher attended the Opera School of the Academy of Music in Munich where he studied lied interpretation with Friedemann Berger.
-While completing his medical studies Christian Gerhaher perfected his vocal training in master-classes given by Dietrich Fischer-Dieskau, Elisabeth Schwarzkopf and Inge Borkh.
-At present Christian Gerhaher, together with Gerold Huber, holds a class in lied interpretation at the Munich Academy of Music and Theatre, and occasionally teaches at the Royal Academy of Music in London.
+During his studies with Paul Kuën and Raimund Grumbach, Christian Gerhaher attended the opera school at the Munich University of Music, where he studied Lied interpretation with Friedemann Berger.
+In addition to medical studies, he refined his vocal training in masterclasses with Dietrich Fischer-Dieskau, Elisabeth Schwarzkopf, and Inge Borkh.
+Today, Christian Gerhaher teaches a Lied interpretation class together with Gerold Huber at the Munich University of Music and Theatre and also serves as an Honorary Professor at the Royal Academy of Music in London.

-Christian Gerhaher has worked together with conductors such as Sir Simon Rattle, Daniel Harding, Herbert Blomstedt, Bernard Haitink, Pierre Boulez, Christian Thielemann, Kirill Petrenko, Nikolaus Harnoncourt, Sir Antonio Pappano, Daniel Barenboim, Andris Nelsons and Mariss Jansons, and for 25 years has given concerts in the world’s major concert halls.
-Orchestras which regularly invite Christian Gerhaher to perform include the London Symphony Orchestra, the Concertgebouw Orchestra Amsterdam, and in particular the Berlin Philharmonic, where he was the first ever singer to be artist in residence, as well as the Swedish Radio Symphony and in particular the Bavarian Radio Symphony Orchestra.
+Collaborations with conductors such as Daniel Harding, Simon Rattle, Herbert Blomstedt, Bernard Haitink, Pierre Boulez, Christian Thielemann, Kirill Petrenko, Nikolaus Harnoncourt, Antonio Pappano, Daniel Barenboim, Andris Nelsons and Mariss Jansons have taken Christian Gerhaher to the world’s major concert halls.
+Among the orchestras with which he works particularly frequently are the London Symphony Orchestra, the Royal Concertgebouw Orchestra and, above all, the Berlin Philharmonic, of which he was the first singer to serve as Artist in Residence, as well as the symphony orchestras of Swedish and especially Bavarian Radio.

-Christian Gerhaher and his wife live with their three children in Munich.
+Christian Gerhaher and his wife live in Munich with their three children.

 Info & Tickets